oudsteyn/energyweb-client/README.md

 $ ~/.cargo/bin/cargo build --release
 ```

-> If the build is failed due to `package-lock.json` sha-1 integrity check failed, please delete all `package-lock.json` files.
+> In case building fails due to `package-lock.json` sha-1 integrity check, please delete all `package-lock.json` files.
 They are present in root repo folder, `js` and `js-old`.

 ----